 The Craft Beverage Institute at Asheville-Buncombe Technical Community College is designed to support the rapidly growing craft beverage industry in Western North Carolina and the Southeast by providing curriculum and non-credit courses in brewing, distilling, fermentation and related business practices.
 The Institute prepares individuals for positions in brewery and distillery operations and management, distribution, sales and marketing, and customer service or to be self-employed and open their own craft production facility.
 The Institute includes a hands-on training fermentation facility supporting real-time learning and reflecting industry standards.
 Students are able to perform experiments and receive “just-in-time” instruction.
 In addition to brewing, distillation and wine making practices, students may vet their production output via sensory evaluations.

 The American Brewers Guild offers two courses; the Craft Brewers Apprenticeship (CBA) and the Intensive Brewing Science and Engineering Course.
-These courses are taught though a mix of web-based classes, text books, videos and at home lab experiments.
+These courses are taught through a mix of web-based classes, textbooks, videos and at home lab experiments.
 Completion of these courses requires one week onsite at a working brewpub and, for the CBA participants, a five-week apprenticeship at a brewery.

 The Fermentation Sciences program offers two sessions of a 5-day brewing short course for the professional as well as the advanced homebrewer.
 This course is ideal for those considering entering into the industry or business sector.
 This is an in-depth educational opportunity for non-degree seeking students.